pdinklag/word-packing/README.md

 You can then link against the `word-packing` interface library, which will automatically add the include directory to your target.

-### Direct API
+### Accessors

-The main API consists of the free functions in the `word_packing` namespace.
-They allow treating any buffer of unsigned integers as a container of packed words via the `get` and `set` overloads.
+The accessors allow treating any buffer of unsigned integers as a container of packed words.
+Their usage is straightforward and they can be used as garbage objects that will likely be optimized away completely by any modern compiler.

+Consider the following example:

 ```cpp
 #include <word_packing.hpp>